-In this type of environment, it’s a good bet that some homeowners will continue to look into refinancing in the near future.
-Although refinancing can lower the amount of money you’ll owe over the life of your loan, it comes with some upfront closings costs—including title insurance.
+Although refinancing can lower the amount of money you’ll owe over the life of your loan, it comes with some upfront closings costs––including title insurance.
 The good news is, depending on the state you live in, you may be eligible for a discounted rate.
 But, it’s important to make sure your title insurance provider is actually offering the lowest applicable premium.

 The availability of discounted title insurance rates varies by state, but if you’ve purchased or refinanced a home in the recent past you could be eligible.
 This can result in a significant reduction in the amount you pay for title insurance—up to 40-60%.
-Here’s how it works in New York:
+Here’s how it works in Texas:

 For Example with Spruce

-In this example, the additional reissue rate discount would save you $705 in closing costs!
+In this example, the reissue rate discount would save you $1048.50 in closing costs!
 So, It’s a good idea to double check with your title company to see if they’re providing the lowest possible refinance rate in your area.

 If you’ve lived in the house for ten years or less, it simply makes the title search process easier.
 There are fewer things that could have happened to the property: fewer instances of missing interests, transfers of ownership, etc. On a purchase transaction, the title search generally goes back a minimum of 30+ years on the chain of title—which requires a more thorough examination of the public records.